Artful-Angels/code-jam/README.md

 ## Technologies used

 - Django Channels as our websocket library for both the frontend and backend connection.
-- Docker as our main packaging system, which helped us test between different operating systems.
+- Docker as our main packaging system, which helped us work with different operating systems.
 - Vue.js as our main frontend technology.